PicsArt/cppbind/docs/04_advanced_features/03_snippets.rst

 **custom** field is used to keep some helper information for the given type for using in snippets.

-Iegen also gives the user opportunity to define any custom subsection under `converters` section by any name with/without defining source/target attributes and call that snippet as a function to generate some custom code fragments.
+IEGEN also gives the user opportunity to define any custom subsection under `converters` section by any name with/without defining source/target attributes and call that snippet as a function to generate some custom code fragments.

 Action snippets